6 Sneaky Reasons Behind Your Body Odor

 A new Rx

 You take medicine to feel better.
 But as a side effect, some medications (such as morphine or fever-reducing drugs) make you sweat.
 And that often means more body odor.
 Also: Hundreds of medications, such as antihistamines, decongestants, and muscle relaxers, as well as those to treat nerve pain and anxiety, can cause dry mouth, one of the most common causes of bad breath, says the Mayo Clinic.
 Use a stronger, clinical-strength antiperspirant/deodorant, and swipe it on at night before you go to bed.
 This helps block odor-causing sweat before it ramps up in the morning.
 You can also talk to your doctor about switching meds or adjusting your dosage.
 To alleviate dry mouth, the American Dental Association suggests sugar-free gum or candy.
-Here’s what your body odor can reveal about your health.

 A spicy food addiction